DevelAngel/swayr/README.md

   between a tabbed and tiled layout, i.e., it calls `shuffle-tile-workspace` if it is currently tabbed, and calls `shuffle-tile-workspace` if it is currently tiled.

+#### Scripting commands

+* `get-windows-as-json` returns a JSON containing all windows, possibly with scratchpad windows if `--include-scratchpad` is given.
+Furthermore, `--matching <CRITERIA>` can be used to restrict the windows to those matching the given criteria query (see [the criteria section](#swayr-commands-criteria)).
+Lastly, if `--error-if-no-match` is given and no windows exist or match the given criteria query, the command exits non-zero instead of printing a JSON array.
+This makes it suitable for shell scripting.
+Essentially, `swayr get-windows-as-json --matching
+  <CRITERIA> --error-if-no-match` is like `swaymsg <CRITERIA> nop` except that
+  it returns the windows as JSON and support's swayr's extended criteria queries instead of the simple ones supported by sway.
+* `for-each-window <CRITERIA> <SHELL_COMMAND>` executes `<SHELL_COMMAND>` for
+  each window matched by `<CRITERIA>` (see [the criteria section](#swayr-commands-criteria)).
+In `<SHELL_COMMAND>` almost all placeholders defined in [the section about window formats](#swayr-window-placeholders) are replaced.
+For example, `swayr for-each-window true echo "The app {app_name} has the PID {pid}."` tells the application name and the pid for each window.
+The result of the command is a JSON array with objects containing the exit code, stdout, stderr, and a (system) error field.
+If any command returns non-zero, so will `for-each-window`.

 #### Miscellaneous commands